Orchestrate Declarative Dataform Workflows in Kestra

 orderstable in theecommercedataset. - BigQuery Load task that loads the

-orders.csvcontents into the BigQueryorderstable. - DataformCLI task that will run the Dataform project, that we will create later using Namespace Files.
+orders.csvcontents into the BigQueryorderstable. - DataformCLI task that runs the Dataform project, created later using Namespace Files.
 The project creates the

 stg_ordersBigQuery view based on theordersBigQuery table.